GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Shipping first time code is like going into debt.
-A little debt speeds development so long as it is paid back promptly with a rewrite.
-The danger occurs when the debt is not repaid.
-Every minute spent on not-quite-right code counts as interest on that debt.
-Entire engineering organizations can be brought to a stand-still under the technical debt load.
+> ### Beauty is more important in computing than anywhere else in technology because software is so complicated.
+Beauty is the ultimate defense against complexity.
 >
-> ~ *Ward Cunningham*
+> ~ *David Gelernter*

 ---
 ## 🏎 Quick Facts